 In addition to Ca’ Momi’s wide variety of red and white still wines, they produce Ca’ Secco, the first ever Prosecco-style sparkling wine made in California.

-The house in the watercolor painting on our label (see image at right) really is Ca' Momi, our house in Veneto Italy.
+The house on our label really is Ca' Momi, our house in Veneto Italy.

 We named the house in honor of Momi dea Bionda, a local character who was famous for his obsession with the house, his grapes and his wine.
 We liked the idea of keeping the memory of him alive.

 Momi was a memorable character.
-In his later years, he would ride around the property on an old Moto Guzzi motorcycle withthat had a sidecar attached.
+In his later years, he would ride around the property on an old Moto Guzzi motorcycle with a sidecar attached.

 Across his lap he carried a rifle, to scare away those hoping to steal a taste of his grapes, and in the sidecar rode his best friend Lidia, a faithful dog who continued to ride in the sidecar even after she went blind.